 One RV owner shared this photo of a jewelry organizer her husband made for her by attaching sheet metal to the back of the mirror.

-Another idea is to attach adhesive magnetic strips to the back of a cabinet door to hold small metal items such as bobby pins and hair clips.
+Another way to use the back of the mirror for storage is to attach adhesive magnetic strips to the back of a cabinet door to hold small metal items such as bobby pins and hair clips.

 Want to see more ideas like this?
 Click here to be added to my email list and I will let you know when I publish a new blog post.
 (I promise not to spam you – I hate that too!)